leaninnovationlabs/opsloom-deep-research/README.md

 # README
-Opsloom provides a way to build out a custom AI agent that can be used to automate tasks within your enterprise and build out various AI assistants.
-It provies out the box that is responsive and can be easily embedded into your existing applications.
-Opsloom also provides a way to build out custom assistants that are more domain specific and can be used to automate tasks within your enterprise.
+Opsloom empowers you to build and deploy custom AI agents and assistants tailored for your enterprise.
+Automate tasks and seamlessly integrate intelligent solutions into your existing applications with our responsive, out-of-the-box framework.
+Develop domain-specific assistants to streamline workflows and enhance productivity across your organization.

 # Local Dev Environment Setup
 Using env.example as a reference, create a .env file and include all keys and environment variables.